STEM Women’s Autumn 2024 Events: Building Connections in STEM

-On Monday 6th November, STEM Women hosted the Amsterdam STEM Women Graduate Careers Event at the Mövenpick Hotel.
-The event attracted 18 exhibiting employers and hundreds of student and graduate
+On Thursday 17th October, STEM Women hosted the Glasgow STEM Women Graduate Careers Event.
+The event attracted 21 exhibiting employers and 271 student and graduate attendees.
+Running from 1pm until 4pm,

 As January unfolds, the third Monday is often dubbed “Blue Monday,” a day when the post-holiday blues, abandoned New Year’s resolutions, depleted bank balances, and the harsh winter weather converge,